What We Do

 Catholic Migration Services, a not-for-profit legal services provider affiliated with Catholic Charities of Brooklyn and Queens and the Roman Catholic Diocese of Brooklyn, provides free legal services and Know Your Rights education to low-income individuals regardless of race, religion, ethnicity, national origin, or immigration status.

-We assist immigrants with immigration legal services, housing legal services, and immigrant workers’ rights legal services.
+We assist immigrants with immigration legal services, tenants in Queens with housing legal services, and low-wage workers with employment legal services.

 In addition, we are committed to collaborating with and serving the diverse ethnic ministries of our community through pastoral services for immigrants.
 This preserves the cultural traditions and heritage of our people by ensuring ongoing fellowship and spiritual growth in the life of the Church.